mbkoltai/mbkoltai.github.io/_posts/ecopol/2022-10-29-decomposing-gdp-growth.md

 ![_config.yml]({{ site.baseurl }}/images/growth_comps/DEU_GBR_USA_JPN_growth_comps_mean_share_gdp.png)

-In summary, approximately 60% economic growth in the UK following the financial crisis was due to more people at work and not because of output per worker increasing which is arguably a better measure of wealth and technological progress.
-This is more demographic growth than economic growth per se.
+In summary, approximately 60% of economic growth in the UK post-2008 was due to more people at work, and not an increase in output per worker.
+The latter is arguably a better measure of wealth and technological progress.
-In discussions of how to increase the rate of economic growth - if that is desirable and possible at all, something I did not discuss here - it would be better to separate out these components of economic growth, not to mix up demographic growth (mainly due to immigration), more people at work and work actually becoming more productive.
+In discussions of how to increase the rate of economic growth - if that is desirable and possible at all, something I did not discuss here - it would be helpful to separate its components as analysed above, not to mix up the expansion of the labour force (mainly due to immigration) with work actually becoming more productive.
 \\
 <ins>Source code</ins>
 Source code and data files for plots at [Github repo](https://github.com/mbkoltai/gdp-growth-decomp).